SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 Generate a formatted Word document.
 ```

-Copilot will generate a Word document and give you a download link.
+Copilot will generate a Word document and give you a download link similar to the below: